miladhzzzz/har-x/README.md

 #### Capy Cli Tool!
-well! **Capy** will do all that for you its a Go program that does the above stages and saves the files in your output directory. so you can install capy with this commands:
+well! **Capy** will do all that for you its a Go program that does the above stages and saves the files in your output directory. so you can install capy with these methods:

 #### install
-install capy using our install script which executes the build code section for you:
+install capy using our install script:
 ```shell
 curl -Lo https://github.com/miladhzzzz/har-x/hack/install.sh | su - sh
 ```